CrumrineCoder/Bard-Release/README.md

 * Make home and music page the same thing with parallex z indes scrolling.
 * Infinite scroll **DONE!!**
 * Bug with reaching end of infinite scroll **DONE!!**
+* Default instead of youtube iframe with a generated preview?